-- When called for a gas leak or fire, or if you smell gas at an incident scene, assume there is danger. - Contact Dominion Energy, and wait for them to arrive. - Provide the best possible directions to the location. - Park emergency vehicles away and upwind from the area. - Do not park over manholes or storm drains. - Evacuate the area immediately.
+- When called for a gas leak or fire or if you smell gas at an incident scene, assume there is danger. - Contact Dominion Energy, and wait for them to arrive. - Provide the best possible directions to the location. - Park emergency vehicles away and upwind from the area. - Do not park over storm drains or manholes or near potential gas-filled structures. - Turn off the vehicle. - Evacuate the area immediately.
 Be alert for migrating or accumulating gas.